kenneth-man/AWS_Cloud_Practitioner_Notes/18 - Billing and Support.md

 		</strong>
 	</summary>
 	<font size=4>
-		Assign metadata to your resources as tags; used for searching and filtering resources
+		Assign metadata to your resources as tags; used for searching and filtering resources. <strong>Resource groups</strong> = group resources that share tags
 	</font>
 </details>
 <details>